- Equity management explained for founders

 Board members

-Another crucial component of equity management: board management.
-Most companies require board approval to issue equity, increase option pools, accept new rounds of funding, and hire executives, all of which require sharing sensitive documents and providing updated cap tables and valuation reports.
+Another key component of equity management: board management.
+Most companies require board approval to issue equity, increase employee equity pools, accept new rounds of funding, and hire executives, all of which require sharing sensitive documents and providing updated cap tables and valuation reports.

 Liquidity events and equity management